cytoflow/cytoflow/docs/INSTALL.rst

 * Create a new *Python 3* notebook.
 In the first cell, type ``import cytoflow`` and press ``Shift+Enter``.
 If Python doesn't complain, you're good to go.
   (If it does, please submit a bug report!)

+* This method ALSO installs the GUI.
+You should be able to run it by activating your new environment and running the ``cytoflow`` script.

 .. _hacking: